Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

 To reconcile the contradiction between our results and the theory of screened many-body interactions, we turn to examining the role of frequency dependence in dielectric screening.
+The response of a dielectric material to an electric field comes from its valence electrons and, if the material is polar, from field-induced lattice vibrations that induce a net polarization \cite{lyddane_polar_1941}.
 The electron and hole are not independent entities; instead, they move with respect to each other with kinetic energy commensurate with the exciton binding energy as dictated by the virial theorem, resulting in a rapidly varying electric field \cite{van_tuan_coulomb_2018, scharf_dynamical_2019}.
 Consequently, we lift the assumption that the atoms of the encapsulating layers either perfectly trace or completely ignore the fast variation of the electric field.
 If the dielectric layer adjacent to the monolayer semiconductor is a polar material, we can approximate its response to electric field at frequency $\omega$ by the dielectric function:

 The ratio between the static and high-frequency dielectric constants is the Lyddane–Sachs–Teller relation $r_{2} = \epsilon(0)/\epsilon(\infty) = \prod_j \omega_{j,\text{LO}}^2 /\omega_{j,\text{TO}}^2 $ \cite{lyddane_polar_1941}.
 The index $j$ runs over the optical phonon modes, where $\omega_{j,\text{LO/TO}}$ is the associated frequency of the longitudinal/transverse optical lattice vibration in the dielectric layers.
-In the following, we use the $3\chi$ formulation of the Coulomb potential designed for atomically thin semiconductors \cite{van_tuan_coulomb_2018} and introduce dynamical dielectric functions to model the response of top and bottom dielectrics (Supplementary Theoretical Methods).
+In the following, we use the $3\chi$ formulation of the Coulomb potential \cite{van_tuan_coulomb_2018} and introduce dynamical dielectric functions to model the response of top and bottom dielectrics.
+We calculate the dynamical self-energy of conduction band electrons from the solution of the Dyson equation \cite{dyson_s_1949} (Supplementary Theoretical Methods).

+Figure \ref{fig:theory}a shows the effect of dynamical screening on excitons when $r_{2} \gg 1$.
+Consistent with our measurements, X$^{0}$ blueshifts because the binding energy blueshift contribution $\mathrm{\Delta E_{b}}$ is larger than the redshift contribution $\mathrm{\Delta E_{g}}$ for a higher $r_{2}$.
+To understand the physical reasons behind such results, we consider individually each contribution.